CIS-566-Fall-2023/hw04-stylization/README.md

 <a id="outlines"></a>
 ## Up Next: Post-Process Squiggly Outlines
 To match the concept art, I attempted to render outlines on the lighting assets as a **Sobel Post-Process** using Depth and Normal Buffers.
-The script for this can be found at `Assets\Shaders\Includes\EdgeDetectionOutlines.hlsl`.
+The script for this can be found at `Assets/Shaders/Includes/EdgeDetectionOutlines.hlsl`.
 This was implemented in its own shadergraph `Assets/Shaders/Edge Detection Outlines.shadergraph`.
 A static outline implementation looks something like:
 <img width="600px" src="images/demo_nor_stat.png">
 The material created off of the shadergraph has a check-box for applying Noise that the user can toggle ON or OFF.
 If noise is applied, then the output looks something like:
 <img width="600px" src="images/demo_nor_noise.gif">